Uberi/University-Notes/PHIL350/PHIL350.md

 If knowledge is an achievement, then beliefs determine who gets credit for having it - belief is required to get credit for having knowledge.
 Also, it is hard to think of any knowledge of a topic when there are no beliefs about it.
 We will examine several situations where it seems like we have knowledge without belief.

-Radform proposes a thouht experiment: suppose a student feels certain they don't know a subject, but when asked questions about it, suddenly remembers and answers correctly.
+Radform proposes a thought experiment: suppose a student feels certain they don't know a subject, but when asked questions about it, suddenly remembers and answers correctly.
 The student then concludes that they actually did have any knowledge, even though she didn't believe it before.
 Basically, the student believes they didn't have the knowledge, but it was stored in their brain nonetheless as knowledge.
 It seems that if they had knowledge even before believing they had it, then belief is not required for knowledge.
 In other words, the student forgot that they had previously learned the fact, and so doesn't have belief.

 Intuitively, this case is controversial because of the question of whether the student actually had knowledge of the subject.
 It seems like due to circumstances and a temporary memory deficit, the access to the belief was blocked temporarily.
 Myers-Schulz and Schwitzgebel also try to find these counterexamples.